The 2017 WSOP Schedule: The Unmatched Guide to the World Series of Poker

 |Mon, July 17||Main Event suspends play when 9 players remain|

-Want to be among the first to know what's in store for 2017?
-Enter your email address and I'll let you know the same day the schedule is released, likely in February 2017.
+Want to be among the first to know what's in store for the WSOP?
+Enter your email address and I'll send you the complete schedule every year on its release date.

 Your email address won't be used for any other purpose.